-This is why you will have to be strategic about using push notifications as one of the strategies of how to increase app engagement and user retention.
-Be it increasing your app ratings, mobile app revenue, or anything else, strategic use of push notification can help you achieve your goal.
+This is why you will have to be strategic about using push notifications as one of the strategies how to increase app engagement and user retention.
+Be it increasing your app ratings, mobile app revenue, or anything else, strategic use of push notifications can help you achieve your goal.

 If you are not yet convinced of the value you can drive through push notifications, here are a few stats to change your mind.

 - According to a survey, mobile push notifications witness an open rate of 90%.

 - 53% of users agree to share their location to receive location-based mobile app push notifications.

 - Within an hour of receiving it, over 40% of users interact with a push notification.

 - Push notifications boost app engagement and participation of users by 88%, whereas 65% of users return within 30 days of activating push notifications!

 Now that we both are on the same page about the value of push notifications in increasing app engagement and user retention, here are a few top tips that you can use to drive maximum returns through your push notifications.

 Think of this from a user perspective.
 You download a mobile app and within 24 hours, you get 5 notifications.
 If you are anything like me, you will just turn off the push notifications from that particular app or uninstall the app altogether.